Anoopkr1906/js.Anoop/README.md

 # js.Anoop
-A code repo for javascript series from Youtbue Anoop Burnwal
+A code repo from Anoop Burnwal with help of javascript series from Youtbue